otchy210/sim-doc-db/README.md

 ### Range search

 As this document describes earlier, this library doesn't support range search such as "less-than" or "greater-than" by design.
-You can't emulate it perfectly, but you can do similar search if you really need it.
+You can't emulate it perfectly, but you can do a sort of similar search if you really need it.

 ```ts
 import { Collection } from '@otchy/sim-doc-db';